Duration: 9 Days / 8 Nights

 Cusco - Cachora - Rosalina

-At 5:00 am we pick you up from your hotel, then we travel in our private transport to Cachora for 4 hours approximately, with spectacular views in the way to Cachora (Apurimac Region) This is where we will meet our muleteer and horses, there we pack all our equipment in mules.
-We begin to walk, through the high pass of Capuliyoc, from there, we will have a great view of the Apurimac Canyon on the first view of Choquequirao.
-Then we will descend to playa Rosalina on the banks of the Apurimac River, Campsite at 1,550 msnm.
+At 6:00 am we pick you up from your hotel, then we travel in our private transport to Cachora for 4 hours approximately, with spectacular views in the way to Cachora (Apurimac Region) This is where we will meet our muleteer and horses, where we will pack all our equipment on mules.
+We will have a great view of the Apurimac Canyon and the first view of Choquequirao.
+Then we will descend to playa Rosalina on the banks of the Apurimac River, and camp at 1,550 msnm.

 Rosalina - Choquequirao